 Its value gets updated after a new DML statement is executed.
 Therefore, if you want the number of rows affected by a DML statement, you should use this function immediately after the statement to avoid the loss of row count.

 To return this row count from a SQL Server stored procedure, you need an output parameter.
-In this section, you will learn how you can return the row count from a stored procedure.
+In this section, you will learn how to return the row count using a stored procedure.

 Consider the following stored procedure: